la2050/archive/_projects/2016/gaggle-uses-a-fun-wearable-beacon-and-mobile-app-to-create-a-revolutionary-new-child-safety-service.md

   - Publicity/awareness
   - Technical infrastructure (computers etc.)
   - Quality improvement research
+project_description: >-
+  We will expand on our pilot program in a number of Los Angeles schools: the service will be tested on dozens of field trips across a wide variety of locations with elementary school children.
+Performance will be monitored and improvements made to the hardware and software.
+We will develop new wearable beacons for use with young children, improve the mobile app, and ensure the service is robust enough to handle substantial simultaneous usage.
 project_impact: >-
   ["Access to open space and park facilities","Number of children enrolled in afterschool programs","Perceived safety"]